 Abu Dhabi Airports Company is tasked with ensuring that the airport is able to provide world-class services that meet this demand over the coming years.
 This is part of the Government’s Plan Abu Dhabi 2030, an Emirate-wide strategy to cater for Abu Dhabi’s business and tourism growth.

 The centrepiece of ADAC’s multibillion-dollar investment programme is the Midfield Terminal Complex (MTC), which will provide a full terminal building, passenger and cargo facilities, and duty-free shops and restaurants.
 The terminal will have capacity to handle 30 million passengers per year, and up to 8,500 passengers per hour.

 The MTC will be located between the airport’s two runways, which also gives the terminal its name.
 This location allows for the quickest possible journey from runway to stand, resulting in a smoother experience for the Terminal’s passengers.

 The MTC’s terminal building will be the largest in the Emirate of Abu Dhabi, and one of the region’s most architecturally impressive structures.
 It will be between 630,000 and 702,369sqm in size, and visible from more than 1.5km away.
 The central space of the terminal building could hold three full-sized football pitches and features a ceiling 52m tall at its highest point, taller than the Emirates Palace.

-The complex will include 20,000-25,000sqm of retail and F&B outlets, roughly equivalent to the current size of Marina Mall in Abu Dhabi.
+The complex will include 20,000-25,000sqm of retail and F&B outlets.
 These are set around an 8,400sqm indoor park, another first for the region, which will host Mediterranean plants and features at its centre, and desert landscapes at its edge.

 Associated support buildings take up an additional 800,000sqm, and will include access to 16-20 aircraft parking stands dedicated to cargo.